CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/device-details-page.rst

    :width: 70%
    :alt: Firmware version picker

-Users can switch between "Phoenix Pro" and "Phoenix 5" by clicking on the toggle above the :guilabel:`ID` field.
+Users can switch between "Phoenix Pro" and "Phoenix 5" by clicking on the toggle above the firmware dropdown.

 .. note:: The toggle between Phoenix Pro and Phoenix 5 firmware only affects online field-upgrades.